neondatabase/postgresql_anonymizer/docs/INSTALL.md

 Install on RedHat / Rocky Linux / Alma Linux
 ------------------------------------------------------------------------------

-!!! warning New RPM repository !
+!!! warning "New RPM repository !"

     DO NOT use the package provided by the PGDG RPM repository.
     It is obsolete.